The way you treat your body when you’re younger will impact your lifestyle as you age.

 Genetics play a role in your health.
 But you have control over your daily lifestyle.

-Retirement may be far away or around the corner.
-Either way, you’ll need to account for your health care expenses in your retirement plan.
+Either way, you’ll need to take into account your health care expenses when developing your retirement plan.

-We’re living longer and you may spend 20+ years in retirement.
+We’re living longer, and you may spend 20+ years in retirement.

 You can have a healthy and active retirement.